mabragor/flexoplan/README.md

 It is assumed, that Emacs + Quicklisp + Slime is configured.
 It is further assumed, that MySQL server (needed for persistence) is running on a local machine on a standard socket.

+Put/symlink flexoplan.el to somewhere, where Emacs can find it (e.g. ~/emacs.d/) and
+put

+        (load-file "~/emacs.d/flexoplan.el")
+        (require 'flexoplan)

+into ~/.emacs.

-This being the case, when inside the Emacs, issue the following:
+Now from Emacs, issue the following:

         M-x slime
         CL-USER> (ql:quickload 'cl-flexoplan)